davidfloegel/react-karuselli/README.md

 | visibleItems | Number/Object | ```{ xs: 1, sm: 2, md: 3, lg: 4 }``` | The number of items you want to display on each screen size.
 You can pass just a number (i.e. 3) which will adapt to all screen sizes.
 However I'd recommend being explicit. |
 | scrollWithArrowKeys | Boolean | false                         | Allow user to navigate through the carousel with the left and right arrow keys. |

+## Running Demos & Tests

+To run the demo, simply clone this repo and run `yarn start`.
+This should fire up a dev server and take you to the demos :)

+## Contribution

+I'm happy for every contribution to this project, may it be new features, bug fixes or code improvements.
+Here's a few guide lines:

+- If you want to contribute, create a branch (such as fix/what-is-fixed or improve/what-is-improved or feature/name) from dev and create a PR.
+- Please add tests.
+If it's not a small change I won't accept your PR without tests.
+- Make sure the CircleCI integration passes (currently yarn lint and yarn test)
+- Write a meaningful commit message.
+No one wants to see wip - forgive me for doing it myself!

+## License

+Copyright (c) 2018 - present, David Floegel